Detoxification Through Movement: Yoga, Breathwork, and Somatic Release

 Listening to Your Body During Detox

-One of the most important aspects of detoxification through movement is listening.
+One of the most important parts of detox through movement is listening to your body.

 Your body may ask for: